The older I get, the more I appreciate people who are comfortable being themselves.

 Continual improvement is something that every Bluefisher should put at the top of their To-Do list.
 When I asked him who his mentors were, Steve had this to say: “Everyone is my mentor.
 If you challenge my thinking even if for just a few minutes, you become my mentor.”

 Steve also believes you need to get good at failing because, for him, there is no such thing.
 “If you learn, you haven’t failed.
-You’ve just discovered a new way not to do something.”Opinions expressed here by Contributors are their own.
+You’ve just discovered a new way not to do something.”Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.